 Consensual Relationships and Dating

-However, it is within Magnet Theaters jurisdiction to prohibit certain specific relationships through this policy.
+However, it is within Magnet Theater’s jurisdiction to prohibit certain specific relationships through this policy.
 Magnet Theater has a strong commitment to creating an educational environment that serves students by providing a safe place to study and grow.
-In support of this, it is the policy of Magnet Theater that all instructors are prohibited from having any sexual relationship with his or her current student.
-Engaging in such activity is grounds for termination.
+In support of this, it is the policy of Magnet Theater that all instructors are prohibited from having any sexual relationship with a current student.
+Engaging in such activity is grounds for termination

 Making Complaints of Harassment

-Students: Any student who feels that he or she is being or has been subjected to forbidden harassment, may report or otherwise notify their instructor.
-If a reporting student does not feel comfortable notifying their instructor, he or she may notify the Magnet Training Center School Director.
+Students: Any students who feel subjected to forbidden harassment may report or otherwise notify their instructors.
+If any reporting students do not feel comfortable notifying their instructors, they may notify the Magnet Training Center School Director.

-Performers: Any performer who feels that he or she is being or has been subjected to forbidden harassment, may report or otherwise notify the Magnet Theater Artistic Director.
-If a reporting student does not feel comfortable notifying the Artistic Director, he or she may notify any Magnet supervisory employee he or she chooses.
+Performers: Any performers who feel subjected to forbidden harassment, may report or otherwise notify the Magnet Theater Artistic Director.
+If any performers do not feel comfortable notifying the Artistic Director, they may notify any Magnet supervisory employee of their choosing.
 All Magnet supervisory employees will accept complaints of harassment.

-Employees: Any Magnet Theater employee or intern who feels that he or she is being or has been subjected to forbidden harassment, may report or otherwise notify their supervisor.
-If an employee or intern does not feel comfortable notifying their supervisor, he or she may notify any Magnet supervisory employee at his or her discretion.
+Employees: Any Magnet Theater employees or interns who feel subjected to forbidden harassment, may report or otherwise notify their supervisors.
+If any employee or interns do not feel comfortable notifying their supervisor, they may notify any Magnet supervisory employee at their discretion.
 All Theater supervisory employees will accept a complaint of forbidden harassment.

-Magnet is not a criminal justice or law enforcement agency, however, Magnet Theater takes allegations of misconduct very seriously.
+Magnet Theater is not a criminal justice or law enforcement agency, however, the Theater takes allegations of misconduct very seriously.
 Magnet Theater may, at the discretion of the Theater, investigate complaints of misconduct.
-The timing, scope, and extent of any investigation Magnet chooses to conduct, will be determined at the sole discretion of Magnet Theater on a case-by-case basis, and may be informed by certain criteria, including but not limited to: the severity of the allegation, the urgency of the situation, and the resources available.
+The timing, scope, and extent of any investigation Magnet chooses to conduct will be determined at the sole discretion of Magnet Theater on a case-by-case basis, and may be informed by certain criteria, including but not limited to: the severity of the allegation, the urgency of the situation and the resources available.

 Special Note On Reported Criminal Activity

-If any Theater-affiliated person is accused by anyone of criminal activity that, in the judgment of the Theater rises to a level beyond harassment as described above, and, in the judgment of the Theater, places in doubt the safety of the Theaters students, performers, faculty, staff, team members, directors, vendors or patrons, then the accused will be immediately and without investigation removed from all Theater-related activities until such time as the Theater is satisfied that the accusations are and were unfounded.
+If any Theater-affiliated person is accused by anyone of criminal activity that, in the judgment of the Theater rises to a level beyond harassment as described above, and, in the judgment of the Theater, places in doubt the safety of the Theater’s students, performers, faculty, staff, team members, directors, vendors or patrons, then the accused will be immediately and without investigation removed from all Theater-related activities until such time as the Theater is satisfied that the accusations are and were unfounded.
 Such a determination will be at the sole discretion of Magnet Theater.
-Should the violator appear at any Theater-related activities or venues following this removal, they will be considered to be a trespasser on private property and the Theater will utilize law enforcement authorities to remove the person from Theater property.
-This revocation of Theater privileges will not be influenced by the failure of the complainant to involve law enforcement, or the failure of law enforcement authorities to investigate, charge, or convict the violator with a crime.
+Should any violators appear at any Theater-related activities or venues following this removal, they will be considered to be trespassers on private property and the Theater will utilize law enforcement authorities to remove them from Theater property.
+This revocation of Theater privileges will not be influenced by the failure of the complainant to involve law enforcement, or the failure of law enforcement authorities to investigate, charge or convict the violator with a crime.
 Any reinstatement of any permission to participate in any Theater-related activity will be at the sole discretion of Magnet Theater.